 Barbiecore is here to make your childhood dreams come true

 TikTok has paved the way for some of the most, dare we say, iconic trends of the 2020s.
-From regencycore to fairycore and the clean girl aesthetic, the platform has opened our eyes to so many trends that we just cannot stop obsessing over.
+From fairycore to cloud skin and goth glam (a fashion week fave), the platform has opened our eyes to so many trends that we just cannot stop obsessing over.
 And now we’ve found our new favourite: Barbiecore.

-The Barbiecore trend has been brewing for a while but officially went mainstream with the announcement of the live-action Barbie film starring Margot Robbie and Ryan Gosling.
-From Megan Fox’s fairy floss-pink hair to Anne Hathaway’s sparkling Maison Valentino set, the trend has got us all in a chokehold and we are so here for it.
+The Barbiecore trend has been brewing for a while.
+But with the live-action Barbie film, starring Margot Robbie and Ryan Gosling (AKA just Ken), hitting screens in July the trend has got us all in a chokehold and we are so here for it.

 But is life in plastic really that fantastic?
 We’re on a mission to find out.